aryavikramsingh12/bb-prototype-website/README.md

 Build the project
 =================

-There are a couple different ways to build
+There are a many different ways to build

 - `gulp` this will build the project and run the watch task, so any changes to the files now will cause the build to run again automatically
 - `gulp serve` this will build and watch the project plus serve the site locally